 In Indiana, if you are involved in a vehicle crash caused by a negligent driver, and if your car, truck, or SUV is “totaled,” an auto insurer will make a settlement offer for your total loss.

 After such a crash, how can you show that your vehicle is a complete loss?
+How can an Evansville car accident lawyer help?

 A vehicle is a complete loss, generally speaking, when the repair cost will exceed the worth of the vehicle.
 Some states, including Indiana, use a lower “threshold” amount.